Mount Olympus: Discover the Mythical Majesty

 - Robomlaki – Petrostrouga

-- Winter crossing from the crossroad of Livadi – Voulgaras Olympos peak – descent in Agios Dimitrios
+- Winter crossing from the crossroads of Livadi – Voulgaras Olympos peak – descent in Agios Dimitrios

 - Caves – Karachini – Barbalas – Mytikas – Skiing – Caves